 - Sugar, sugary foods and drinks

-So what is a keto diet and why do so many people enjoy it?
+So what is a keto diet and why do so many people have incredible success with keto?

 There are many reasons to follow the keto diet, including, but not limited to:

 - Stable blood sugars for all forms of diabetes - pre-diabetes, Type 1 and Type 2

 - Neurological disorders such as epilepsy and Alzheimer's